I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 Return of the Living Dead (1985)

-If you didn’t grow up in the 80’s, then you’ve probably missed out on this fantastic film.
-In my opinion it’s the 2nd best zombie movie out there behind George Romero’s Night of the Living Dead.
-The special effects won't blow you away, but they are decent for the time.
-This is a fun scary movie that can absolutely be watched with a bunch of friends if they don't mind R-rated material.
-Braaaiiiins!
+This is the second best zombie movie behind George Romero’s Night of the Living Dead, and is one of the reasons I always have some spare wood and nails around the house.
+The special effects won't blow you away, but they were decent for the time.
+This is a fun, scary movie that can absolutely be watched with a bunch of friends; an R-rated horror film at its best.
+Braaaiiiins!!!

 Fan of Horror Films?